Azure/enterprise-azure-policy-as-code/Docs/export-non-compliance.md

 # Exporting Non-Compliance Reports

 The script `Export-AzPolicyNonCompliance` exports non-compliance reports for EPAC environments in the `global-settings.jsonc` file.
-It outputs the reports in the `$outputFolders/non-compliance-reports` folder in two files:
+It outputs the reports in the `$outputFolders/non-compliance-reports` folder:

-- `summary.csv` contains the summary of the non-compliant resources including the non-compliant resource count
+- `summary-by-policy.csv` contains the summary of the non-compliant resources by Policy definition.
+The columns contain the resource counts.
+- `summary-by-resource.csv` contains the summary of the non-compliant resources.
+The columns contain the number of Policies causing the non-compliance.
-- `details.csv` contains the details of the non-compliant resources including the non-compliant resource ids
+- `details-by-policy.csv` contains the details of the non-compliant resources by Policy definition including the non-compliant resource ids.
+Assignments are combined by Policy definition.
+- `details-by-resource.csv` contains the details of the non-compliant resources sorted by Resource id.
+Assignments are combined by Resource id.
+- `full-details-by-assignment.csv` contains the details of the non-compliant resources sorted by Policy Assignment id.
+- `full-details-by-resource.csv` contains the details of the non-compliant resources sorted by Resource id including the Policy Assignment details.

 ## Script parameters